Summary

 The competent lender replied:

 Despite their complexity, these new laws offer a glimmer of hope.
-They encourage multi-tenant high-density residential apartments, even bootlegged ones.
+They encourage multi-tenant, high-density residential apartments, even those that are bootlegged.
 This shift in perspective can bring new opportunities and a sense of optimism to property owners and developers, offering a potential silver lining in these changes.

 Owners with bootlegged units may or may not be able to obtain permits as conforming.
 This potential for change is why consulting a real estate entitlements lawyer specializing in navigating complex laws and obtaining necessary permits is crucial.
-Their expertise can guide and reassure property owners and developers in dealing with these complex laws, giving them a sense of security in their decisions and a hopeful outlook for the future.
+Their expertise can guide and reassure property owners and developers in navigating complex laws, providing them with a sense of security in their decisions and a hopeful outlook for the future.

-However, all stakeholders must stay abreast of the current situation.
+However, all stakeholders must remain informed about the current situation.
 This knowledge equips them to make informed decisions, even in the face of uncertainty, and to navigate these complex laws, ensuring they remain in control of their property rights.

 The definitions of conforming, non-conforming, and legal non-conforming properties have been updated through state mandates and oversight of administrative regulations at the state level.
 It’s crucial to note that local cities can only approve modifications that adhere to state regulations, highlighting the hierarchical nature of these regulations.

-However, by transferring decision-making from the local to the state level, the local bureaucrats, who are the local government officials responsible for implementing and enforcing regulations, may resist this change.
+However, by transferring decision-making from the local to the state level, local bureaucrats —local government officials responsible for implementing and enforcing regulations —may resist this change.
 They may fight to keep their oversight and government jobs, leading to additional frustration when they are informed that they no longer have the right to withhold approvals.